luna404/HeRAMS-UserManual/UserGuide_en.md

 1. Open the dashboard and navigate to the element you would like to change.
 2. In the top right corner of the element you should see a <img src="media/images/icon_edit_dashboard.png" height="20" align="top" alt='pencil '></img> icon.
 Click it to open the element's configuration page.
 3. You should now be able
-	- to change the colors of a map or a chart;
+	- change the variable displayed
-	- to rename the element; and
+	- to change the colors of a map or a chart; and
-	- to change the element type.
+	- to rename the element.

 <p align="center">
 	<img src="media/images/icon_info.png" height="20" align="top" alt='note'></img>